 God’s Word says, “Do you not know that those who run in a race all run, but only one receives the prize?
 Run in such a way that you may win.
 Everyone who competes in the games exercises self-control in all things.
 They then do it to receive a perishable wreath, but we an imperishable.
 Therefore I run in such a way, as not without aim; I box in such a way, as not beating the air; but I discipline my body and make it my slave, so that, after I have preached to others, I myself will not be disqualified” (1 Corinthians 9:24-27).

-Oh my friend be sure you’re in the race.
-God’s race.
-Run, as He directs you and help make a difference for the Kingdom of God.
+Oh, my friend, be sure you’re in the race—God’s race.
+Run as He directs you and make a difference for the Kingdom of God.